hemantsurale/please-dont-cry/README.md

 # please-dont-cry

-A virtual baby who reacts to your voice frequency
+A virtual baby who reacts to your voice frequency.

-The baby should laugh when the microphone captures very high frequencies and cry when it captures low/mid frequencies.
+The baby should laugh when the microphone captures high frequencies and cry when it captures low/mid frequencies.
 It's intentionally made to be easier to cry...

+You can check it out here: [please-dont-cry.appspot.com](please-dont-cry.appspot.com)